Greisen: Greisen environments

 Greisens appear to be restricted to intrusions which are emplaced high in the crust, generally at a depth between 0.5 and 5 km, as the hydrous fluid separation from granite to produce greisenation cannot occur deeper than about 5 kilometres.
 The roof or upper aureole is mostly sealed shut to prevent most fluids escaping.
 This sealing is largely due to hornfelsing and silicification of the overlying rocks, and fracturing of these rock typically forms greisen veins.

-They are generally associated mostly with potassic plutonic rocks; Alkali feldspar granite, and are rare in less potassium rocks like granodiorite or diorite.
+They are generally associated mostly with potassic plutonic rocks; Alkali feldspar granite, and are rare in less potassic rocks like granodiorite or diorite.
 Greisens are prospective for mineralisation because the last fluids of granite crystallization tend to concentrate incompatible metals such as tin, tungsten, molybdenum and beryllium, and in places other metals such as tantalum, gold, silver, and copper.

 Tectonically, greisen granites are generally associated with generation of S-type suites of granites in thick arc and back-arc fold belts where subducted sedimentary and felsic rock is melted.